jonathanmalloy120/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-configuration/mobile/index.md

 ```

 ## Config Generator
-You can use the below inputs to generate the code that you need to place into your `dbt_project.yml` file to configure the package as you require.
-Any values not specified will use their default values from the package.
+Over time the list of available package variables are expected to grow to help support various specific use cases and warehouses which might take a while to get familiar with.

+To help you generate the project variables code block you should put in your `dbt_project.yml` to overwrite the package defaults, we have provided a list of input fields with explanations in the expandable text blocks below.
+Based on the inputs given you can see the code being generated gradually.

+Any values not specified will use their default values from the package, therefore it is enough to modify the variables that fit your business needs.
+If your selections do not generate anything it means you specified default values in which case there is no need to overwrite them on your project level.

 <JsonApp schema={dbtSnowplowMobileConfigSchema} output={printYamlVariables} template={Template}/>